-These are a bunch of newsletters I’ve been writing every month to track what I’ve been reading and thinking about that month.
-It’s the same sort of stuff as the blog, but normally a bit earlier in the thinking process.
+From 2018 to 2021 I experimented with writing a monthly newsletter to track what I’d been reading and thinking about that month.
+Same sort of stuff as the blog, but normally a bit earlier in the thinking process.
 I’m currently not doing this (my main current writing experiment is a notebook blog), but I got a lot out of it and may go back.

 I originally got the idea from The Monthly Newsletter as Thinking Tool by moridinamael, and mainly find it useful for the same reasons as he does: it provides a bit of healthy pressure to get something finished every month, it gets me to take better notes on what I’ve been doing, and most importantly it gets me to actually think new thoughts instead of just rolling the same old ones around my head again and again.
 As he puts it: